eclipse-openj9/openj9-docs/docs/introduction.md

 - Use the [-Xtune:virtualized](xtunevirtualized.md) option, which configures OpenJ9 for typical cloud deployments where VM guests are provisioned with a small number of virtual CPUs to maximize the number of applications that can be run.
 When enabled, OpenJ9 adapts its internal processes to reduce the amount of CPU consumed and trim down the memory footprint.
 These changes come at the expense of only a small loss in throughput.

 The OpenJ9 VM automatically detects when it is running in a docker container and uses a mechanism to detect when the VM is idle.
 When an idle state is detected, OpenJ9 runs a garbage collection cycle and releases free memory pages back to the operating system.
 The object heap is also compacted to make best use of the available memory for further application processing.
 Compaction is triggered by internal heuristics that look into the number of fragmented pages.
 Typically there is no need to force a compaction.
-(Note that the [`-XX:[+|-]IdleTuningCompactOnIdle`](xxidletuningcompactonidle.md) option that previously controlled compaction in certain situations has no effect from version 0.23.0 of OpenJ9.)

 For cloud services that charge based on memory usage, maintaining a small footprint can generate cost savings.
 For more information about tuning options that control this process, see [`-XX:IdleTuningMinIdleWaitTime`](xxidletuningminidlewaittime.md).